Disclaimer: Nothing's mine.

 She cocked her head.
 'Did you want to?'

 Fleur slipped back to his side and lifted his chin with a single finger.
 A soft light hovered in her blue eyes.
 'You did, didn't you?'

 'You're very pretty,' Harry whispered.
 'And your song…'

 She smiled, then lifted her hat off her head and placed it on his.
 'Don't be embarrassed, Harry.
 Anyone older than about thirteen would've done.
 Very few would have restrained themselves.
 Can I ask you why you did?'

 'I — er — I wanted to give you what you wanted,' he murmured.
 'And you never said you wanted me to touch you.
 You said stay here...'

-Fleur adjusted her hat on his head; the faint echo of that wild light flickered through her eyes as she leant close.
-Her lips brushed his cheek.
+Fleur adjusted her hat on his head and the faint echo of that wild light flickered through her eyes as she leant close, her lips brushing his cheek.
 'And if I'd said I did?'

 Eight little crosses marked the calendar as July turned to August, faint shadows in the gloom behind the curtains.
 A thin bar of bright light fell across the carpet onto the pearl-white feather adorning Fleur's hat upon the back of his door.

 Which I guess she didn't like so much after all, as she didn't keep it.
 Harry tried to smother images of the vast oak tree, Fleur's spread wings and pale skin, and the echo of his singing blood.
 I shouldn't have said anything.
 She's probably not coming back now.

 He jumped up from the edge of his bed and tore the calendar off the wall, kicking it beneath his bed.
 He plucked Fleur's hat from the back of his door and tucked it into a drawer.
 'Back to normal.
 As if it never happened.'
 Harry took a deep breath.
 'There's only a few weeks of the summer left, anyway.'